Use COVID-19 Grit To Develop Long-Term Professional Success

 To varying degrees, COVID-19 has magnified the mental and emotional load through inflated anxiety, fear, depression, and personal and professional pressures.
 Grit can tremendously help us persevere during increased challenges like we are currently experiencing.
 It is also a skill that we can cultivate and utilize on a broader and long-range scale for success in our professional lives.

 Angela Duckworth, the author of “Grit: The Power of Passion and Perseverance,” asserts grit is more important than IQ in determining success across all disciplines.
 Additionally, she discovered grit is not necessarily innate and can be learned.
-She purports the top 5 pillars of grit are courage, conscientiousness, endurance, resilience, and excellence.
+She purports the top five pillars of grit are courage, conscientiousness, endurance, resilience, and excellence.

 How grit has helped us transform during COVID-19